-To get to Crow Peak, hikers should take Higgins Gulch Road, road 214, southwest of Spearfish.
-About 7 miles from Spearfish, there is a small parking area along the west side.
+Getting ThereTo get to Crow Peak from Spearfish, hikers should take Higgins Gulch Road, Forest Service Road 214.
+About 7 miles from Spearfish, there is a small parking area along the west side, where you will find the trailhead.
 Not visible from the road, is the trailhead sign, which is just 20-30 yards from the parking lot.

-Crow Peak Summit
+Crow Peak Trail

 Red TapeThere are no fees or permits needed.
 It is all on public land, so landowner permission is not an issue.
-For any new national forest restrictions, call: Northern Hills Ranger District, Spearfish, South Dakota, (605) 642-4622.
+As mentioned, motorized vehicles are not allowed on the trail.